junit-pioneer/junit-pioneer/CONTRIBUTING.md

 This can be achieved with GitHub's [_squash and merge_](https://help.github.com/articles/about-pull-request-merges/#squash-and-merge-your-pull-request-commits) feature.

 ### Commit Message

-Because of the noise it generates on the issue, please do _not_ mention the issue number in the message.

 To make the single commit expressive, its message must be detailed and [good]((https://chris.beams.io/posts/git-commit/)) (really, read that post!).
 Furthermore, it must follow this structure: